|Back to Back Issues Page|

-Cortana will expand in to Windows PC's and Tablet devices in addition to phones.
-This is Microsoft personal digital assistant competitor to Apples Siri and Google Now.
+Cortana will expand in to the Windows PC's and Tablet devices in addition to phones.
+This is a Microsoft personal digital assistant competitor to Apples Siri and Google Now.

 For Gamers all Windows 10 devices will include the Xbox App.
 This enables seamless interaction between your PC and games console, such as recording game sessions and sharing them using the Game DVR tool.

 Windows 10 is about improved performance and seamless interaction between all your Microsoft-driven devices, whether they be touch screen/gesture driven or standard keyboard devices such as PC's and Laptops.

 Will it succeed where Windows 8 failed?
 We will soon find out...